-If you are taking iron supplements, they should be stopped 5 days before your infusion and recommenced 7 days after your iron infusion.
+If you are taking iron supplements, they should be stopped 5 days before your infusion and recommenced 7 days after the admistration of your iron infusion.
 You will be informed of the date you should start taking your supplements again if this is recommended.
-You will be given an oral iron preparation before discharge from the hospital following your first or second dose of IV iron.
+You will be given an oral iron preparation prior to discharge from the hospital following your first or second dose of IV iron.